 And once your meds have been delivered to your door, you need somewhere to keep them right?
 Which brings me to the DIY project portion of this post.
 You guys this box was so great for keeping my allergy meds out and visible once Phil delivered them to me pre-move!
 I didn’t need to worry about sneezing my head off in the U-Haul.

 To understand what a transformation this box really is, we have to take a look at the before photos.
 I needed something with a handle, and used this reference photo as my inspiration.
 I ended up finding this blue metal tin at Goodwill for $3.99 and thought it was perfect for this project.
 After a scrub and general cleaning it was good to go!

 What you will need for this project:

 To spray paint your tin you will need to cover anything you dont want painted in painters tape.
 I managed to do this somewhat precisely by cutting out the shape of the metal findings with an Xacto knife.
 Make sure everything is covered and then spray away and allow to dry.
 It is possible you will need more than one coat of paint so make sure to snag a spray paint that has a built in primer.

 I love the “painters touch” brand from Home Depot and choose it over the stuff sold at the craft store.
 It bonds to metal, wood and plastic so I use it in a variety of projects.

 Transformed!
 Once your spray paint is dry and your tape is carefully peeled off, you are ready to make the colorful “medical cross” to adorn the front off the box.
 If ever in an emergency, this cross lets someone know that medical supplies are inside.
 I used my box for my allergy meds, but put first aid supplies and band aids in it as well just in case.

-Above is what I ended up with for mine, I went back in with black and white to add the dots.
+Above is what I ended up with for mine, I went back in with black and white to add some dots.